Differentiability of Distance Function and The Proximinal Condition implying Convexity: Abstract

 \section{Abstract}

-A necessary and sufficient condition for the differentiability of the distance function generated by an almost proximinal closed set has been given for normed linear spaces with locally uniformly convex and differentiable norm.
-We prove that the proximinal condition of Giles (Proc.
-Amer.
-Math.
-Soc., 104, No. 2, 1988, 458-464) is true for almost sun.
-In such spaces if the proximinal condition is satisfied and the distance function is uniformly differentiable on a dense set then it will result in the differentiability on all off the set (generating the distance function).
-The proximinal condition ensures about the convexity of almost sun in some spaces under a differentiability condition of the distance function.
+We establish a necessary and sufficient condition for the differentiability of the distance function generated by a nonempty closed set $K$ in a real normed linear space $X$ under a proximinality condition on $K$.
+We do not assume the uniform differentiability constraints on the norm of the space as in Giles \cite{Giles1}.
+Hence, our result advances that of Giles \cite{Giles1}.
+We prove that the proximinal condition of Giles \cite{Giles1} is true for almost suns.
+The proximinal condition ensures convexity of an almost sun in some class of strongly smooth spaces under a differentiability condition of the distance function.
 A necessary and sufficient condition is obtained for the convexity of Chebyshev sets in Banach spaces with rotund dual.

-\textbf{Keywords.} Distance function, Proximinal set, Differentiability, Generalized subdifferential, Almost sun, Chebyshev set.
+\textbf{Keywords.} Distance function; Proximinal set; Differentiability; Generalized subdifferential; Almost sun; Chebyshev set.